intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 revision during early deployments to capture feedback from early rounds of deployment.

-Neglect can quickly produce the negative consequences this document describes.
+Mere neglect can produce the negative consequences this document describes.
 Restoring the protocol to a state where it can be maintained involves first discovering the properties of the protocol as it is deployed, rather than the protocol as it was originally documented.
 This can be difficult and